runabh1/underwater-trash-detection-system/README.md

 - The system automatically loads your `best.pt` model file
 - Detection confidence thresholds can be adjusted in `app.py`
 - Frame processing frequency can be modified (currently every 5th frame)

+### Trash Class Configuration
+- Trash classes and their colors can be customized in `trash_classes.py`
+- The system supports 15 different trash types as trained in your model
+- Each trash type has its own color for easy identification

 ### UI Customization
 - Ocean theme colors can be modified in the CSS section of `templates/index.html`